bayareadevosymposium/bayareadevosymposium/_pages/schedule.md

 pretty_table: true
 ---

-This year's Bay Area Developmental Symposium will be held at Stanford University in Palo Alto, CA, on <b>Thursday, May 9, 2024</b>.
-The event will start around lunchtime (~12pm) and end after a group dinner (~6-8pm, open end).
+This year's Bay Area Developmental Symposium will be held at Stanford University in Stanford, CA, on <b>Thursday, May 9, 2024</b>.
+The event will start around noon and end after a group dinner (~6pm).
 <br><br>
 The full schedule includes <b>a poster session, two talk sessions, as well as lunch and dinner</b> to meet and talk with the other attendees.
 For details, see the schedule below!